 - 3 rounds:

-10 barbell good morning (increase load each round)
+8 goblet squats (increase load each round)

 - Primer – Time to get sweaty!
-Increase your effort after each round to adequately prepare your muscles and nervous system for the demands of the workout.
+Increase your effort and load after each round to adequately prepare your muscles and nervous system for the demands of the workout.
 Rest to recovery after completing the primer.

 - Do not neglect your cool down!
 This “simple” part of the workout can make or break your recovery.
 Take time to get control of your breathing.
 A 5-10 minute rest walk after your workout is a signal to your body it is safe to come back to a resting state after the stress placed on it.